department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/navy-coast-guard-ships-vietnam.md

 ---
 layout: page-breadcrumbs.html
-title: U.S. Navy and Coast Guard Ships in Vietnam | Veterans Affairs
+title: Navy and Coast Guard Ships in Vietnam | Veterans Affairs
 heading: Agent Orange Exposure on U.S. Navy or Coast Guard Ships
 display_title: Navy or Coast Guard Ships in Vietnam
 description: If you served on a Navy or Coast Guard ship in or around Vietnam during the Vietnam Era, you may have been exposed to Agent Orange.
 Review a list of ships that had contact with Agent Orange, and find out if you can get disability compensation or benefits for illnesses believed to be caused by Agent Orange.